DA Wand: Distortion-Aware Selection using Neural Mesh Parameterization: Method

 \subsection{Distortion and Compactness Priors}

-To train the network, we carefully design losses which balance across our three competing objectives of large, low-distortion patches with compact boundary. \\\\ \textbf{Thresholded-distortion loss.} We aim to produce a UV parameterization with low isometric distortion, defined via the As-Rigid-As-Possible (ARAP) energy ($D_{arap}$) \cite{liu_localglobal_2008}.
+To train the network, we carefully design losses which balance across our three competing patch objectives of size, distortion, and compactness.\\\\ \textbf{Thresholded-distortion loss.} We aim to produce a UV parameterization with low isometric distortion, defined via the As-Rigid-As-Possible (ARAP) energy ($D_{arap}$) \cite{liu_localglobal_2008}.

-where $v_t^{i}$ is the $i$-th vertex of triangle $t$ in local coordinates, and $L_t$ is the ``best-fit" rotation matrix as described in \cite{liu_localglobal_2008}.
+where $v_t^{i}$ is the $i$-th vertex of triangle $t$ in local coordinates, $\theta_t^i$ is the angle opposite the edge ($x_t^i$, $x_t^{i+1}$), and $L_t$ is the ``best-fit" rotation matrix as described in \cite{liu_localglobal_2008}.

 Typically the distortion of a UV parameterization grows monotonically with the size of the selection area.
 This puts in direct contrast our objectives of large patch area and low-distortion parameterization.
 We resolve this by formulating an objective that aims to maximize the the number of triangles with distortion under a \emph{threshold}.
 We write this objective in terms of a novel \emph{thresholded-distortion loss}: